 For analysis containing an applied base.

-c) Format Options
+c) Percentage Display Options

 4. Rounding in Harmoni